 Skip to main content

 Morning glories are wonderful climbing plants that certainly live up to their name.
-Whether you prefer a more classic blue and purple variety or want to try a daring scarlet or black, these flowers are easy to grow, even for gardeners who are just beginning.
+Whether you prefer a more classic blue and purple variety or want to try a daring scarlet or black, these flowers are easy to grow, even for gardeners who are just beginning their growing journey.
 If you’re intrigued by morning glories and want to try your hand at growing them, then you’re in the right place.
-In this handy guide, we’ll lay out everything you need to know about planting and caring for these delightful flowers.
+In this handy guide, we’ll lay out everything you need to know about how to plant morning glory flowers and how to care for them.

 Planting morning glories